Datagen-Project/Whitepaper-2.0/README.md

-Premise: The Original Whitepaper1 offered us a first glimpse into the project, declaredly without entering too much in technical detail.
+Premise: The Original Whitepaper{1} offered us a first glimpse into the project, declaredly without entering too much in technical detail.
 Knowledge is a journey and the“DATAGEN WHITEPAPER 2.0” is bringing the Datagen journey to the next stage.
 Blockchains store immutable data, but the “shape” of the same Blockchains evolve while they are bug-fixed, improved or while they migrate to a totally new consensus protocol.
 The Datagen Whitepaper 2.0 expands, deletes, and emends ideas previously expressed in the Original Whitepaper: a greater understanding of the best technology solutions, the evolution of the market and of the competitive landscape and simply all the knowledge accumulated in the journey from the writing of the Original Whitepaper ingenerated changes in the development path of the Datagen infrastructure that must also be reflected in the Whitepaper.
 The Whitepaper 2.0 is not the final destination for Datagen, but just another stage of its evolution, since the destiny of all alive beings (be they biologically or intellectually alive) is to evolve or die.
-The Theseus’ Paradox2 is a thought experiment that raises the question of whether an object that has had all its components replaced remains fundamentally the same object.
+The Theseus’ Paradox{2} is a thought experiment that raises the question of whether an object that has had all its components replaced remains fundamentally the same object.
 The original paradox wondered whether replacing, one by one, all the components of a ship the resulting ship still had the same identity of the original one.
 Similarly, in the present Datagen Whitepaper 2.0 many ideas will replace those expressed in the original one: solutions for decentralized cloud computing are taking the main stage and their technical overview is greatly expanded.
 Conversely, other ideas explored in the Original Datagen whitepaper like the Privacy Friendly Search Engine, Minidata, the exchange Portal, are fading either to the margin of the stage or to the backstage, where wonderful but useless contraptions are discarded (maybe to be retrieved later, maybe to stay there, in the dust, forever).
 This is not a betrayal of the vision expressed in the Original Whitepaper, but its fulfillment, exactly like in the Theseus Ship: the wooden planks devoured by the salty water, or the ropes consumed by their incessant use must be replaced for the ship to fulfill its purpose of being a functional vessel.
 In the same way, to fulfill the purpose of the Datagen infrastructure, which is to fuel the Data-needs of the Web3 world, the Datagen Whitepaper needs a metanoia towards a more concise, technically precise, and less byzantine document revolving around an infrastructure for GPU/CPU computation, to mirror the direction that the Development of the Datagen Project is undertaking: the “Datagen Whitepaper” needs to evolve into the “Datagen Whitepaper 2.0”

-Note: The Datagen Whitepaper is analyzing the need for and characteristics of an ideal decentralized network for GPU/CPU Cloud Computing - Not for Cloud Storage3
+Note: The Datagen Whitepaper is analyzing the need for and characteristics of an ideal decentralized network for GPU/CPU Cloud Computing - Not for Cloud Storage{3}
 Cloud Computing and Cloud Storage networks share many core features and many assumptions made for decentralized GPU/CPU Cloud Computing could be true even for decentralized Cloud Storage.
 However, many different factors, which are not the subject of this whitepaper (such as different hardware and software requirements), entail that, to be performed in economically efficient ways, both GPU/CPU Cloud Computing and Cloud Storage require separate architectures.
 That’s why, in continuity with other existing solutions, in the present whitepaper we only analyze the need and the characteristics of a GPU/CPU Cloud Computing network.
-Cloud Storage needs could be addressed separately, notably with the use of APIs or other solutions to connect to exisiting cloud storage stacks or protocols (e.g. Filecoin4 or IPFS5).
+Cloud Storage needs could be addressed separately, notably with the use of APIs or other solutions to connect to exisiting cloud storage stacks or protocols (e.g. Filecoin{4} or IPFS{5}).

 Why the World needs a Decentralized Cloud Computing Infrastructure

-Web3 flourished to correct the shortcomings of centralized Web2, exactly like Crypto flourished to correct the shortcomings of centralized money and DeFi the mistakes of centralized finance6,7.
+Web3 flourished to correct the shortcomings of centralized Web2, exactly like Crypto flourished to correct the shortcomings of centralized money and DeFi the mistakes of centralized finance {6,7}.
-When Web3, Crypto or DeFi projects resort to use centralized tools for their critically important inner works they are undermining not only the ideal decentralization principles that sparked the Web3 revolution, but also their products’ security, resiliency, transparency8.
+When Web3, Crypto or DeFi projects resort to use centralized tools for their critically important inner works they are undermining not only the ideal decentralization principles that sparked the Web3 revolution, but also their products’ security, resiliency, transparency{8}.
 Web3 applications and PoS validators are still heavily reliant on centralized computational stacks.
 As cloud computing is the deepest and one of the most critical layers for any Web3 project, the overreliance on them is posing a strategical risk for any Web3 project (e.g. PoS blockchains, a decentralized metaverse or a privacy friendly search engine) making them more vulnerable to censorship, downtime and efficiency issues.

 The Datagen network, is a blockchain-based GPU/CPU cloud computing infrastructure for on-chain computation.
 It will include a Layer1 and a Layer2 substrate-based blockchains, with an asynchronous randomized consensus protocol, that will allow low-latency and efficient computation, with a higher degree of decentralization, even at the hardware level.